dataesr/bso-publications/doc/bso.md

 # Data availability

-The data resusting of this work is shared on the French Ministry of Higher Education, Research and Innovation open data portal: https://data.enseignementsup-recherche.gouv.fr/explore/dataset/open-access-monitor-france/information/ and https://data.enseignementsup-recherche.gouv.fr/explore/dataset/barometre-sante-de-la-science-ouverte/information/
+The data resulting of this work is shared on the French Ministry of Higher Education, Research and Innovation open data portal: https://data.enseignementsup-recherche.gouv.fr/explore/dataset/open-access-monitor-france/information/ and https://data.enseignementsup-recherche.gouv.fr/explore/dataset/barometre-sante-de-la-science-ouverte/information/

 # Acknowledgements

-First, we want to thank Florian Naudet (https://orcid.org/0000-0003-3760-3801) from University of Rennes 1, Rennes, France, who helped us a lot to analyse the issues related to the clinical trials data, as well as Nicholas DeVito (https://orcid.org/0000-0001-8286-1995).
+First, we want to thank Florian Naudet (https://orcid.org/0000-0003-3760-3801) from University of Rennes 1, Rennes, France, who helped us a lot to analyze the issues related to the clinical trials data, as well as Nicholas DeVito (https://orcid.org/0000-0001-8286-1995).
 We also want to thank the agency WeDoData (https://wedodata.fr/) that helped us designing the new web interface for the French Open Science Monitor.